avadae/minigin/README.md

 # Disclaimer

 Minigin is, despite its name, not an engine.
 It is just a very simple sdl2 ready project.
 But none of the patterns discussed in the course are used (except singleton which use we challenge during the course).
-It is up to the students to implement their vision for this engine, apply patterns as they see fit, create their game as efficient as possible.
+It is up to the students to implement their own vision for their engine, apply patterns as they see fit, create their game as efficient as possible.

 # Use